 Meanwhile, Norman Osborn learns of his company’s stock price tumbling, adding to his pressure.
 Combined with Harry’s ongoing problems it triggers the re-emergence of his other personality, the Green Goblin.
 And the Goblin persona knows Spider-Man’s secret identity.

-He decides to use it by abducting someone close to Peter Parker and thus luring him to him to be killed.
+He decides to use that knowledge by abducting someone close to Peter Parker and thus luring him to him to be killed.
 He chooses Peter’s lady love Gwen Stacy and, flying along standing on his bat-shaped glider, he does so.

 As Spider-Man, Peter arrives back at his and Harry’s apartment and goes in since Norman is no longer there.
 Before he can get out of his costume he sees a knocked-over lamp, Gwen’s purse, a pumpkin bomb and a note.
 Terrified, he reads that note, which says that the Green Goblin is back, remembers who he is and has taken his woman Gwen Stacy to the Brooklyn Bridge.
 He demands that our hero meet him there.